pranaybaldev/tick-tock/README.md

 ### Notes

 - Change user by adding the query param user=username in the URL.
 For eg: "https://tick-tock.vercel.app/?user=pb"
-- Page will redirect after 3 seconds after slot is booked
+- Page will redirect in 3 seconds after the slot is booked